yoniker/PokerVault/Courses/Upswing Lab 2.0/Misc/Uri Office hours.md

 Other guy- will have raises?
 Weakest hand he calls?
 Is this over called or over-folded?

+### Thinking about range - big picture
+Instead of complex frequencies and EV buckets, just describe **hand types**: "I have overpairs, overcards, and air - I should be aggressive."

+**Example process for A♠T♦4♣ rainbow overbet range:**

+1. **Start with core value:** Two pair+ (this is what the range is built around)
+2. **Add some good top pairs:** Small frequency of strong aces
+3. **Define the bluffs:** All gutshots, bunch of backdoor draws
+4. **Ignore tiny frequencies:** Few 9x or 4x hands?
+Don't bother including them

+**Final range description:** "Two pair+, some good top pairs, all gutshots, backdoor draws."

+That's it.
+You don't need more detail than this for practical play.
+Focus on the main components that drive the strategy, ignore the noise.

 ## To avoid perfectionism
 **Practice more than you study to integrate what you learn.** Without playing, your knowledge stays theoretical and you'll struggle under real game pressure.